 By canceling $e^{-\frac{1}{4}x^2}$ in the above series, we have

 On equation the coefficients of $x,x^3,x^5,\ldots,$ we get the following recursion relations

 Now, we can write $Q_1(z)=C_{0}^{1,0}z\varphi_{0}^{1}(z)+h(z),$ where the series

 converges in $L^2(\mathbb C).$ We claim that all the coefficients $C_1^{0,2m+1};~m=0,1,2,\ldots$ are zero.
-On contrary suppose infinitely many of these coefficients are non-zero.
+Here two cases arises.
+If $h_1(z)$ has finitely many non-zero coefficients.
+Then $Q_1(z)$ is polynomial times Gaussian and hence the condition $Q_1(x)=0, \forall x\in \mathbb R,$ by equating the coefficient of highest degree term to zero, implies that each coefficient has to be zero.
+(Please see the proof of Theorem \ref{th1}.)
+On the other hand, suppose infinitely many of these coefficients are non-zero.
 Then, by the estimate (\ref{exp27}) and the recursion relations (\ref{exp26}), we have

 The series on the right-hand side diverges by Raabe's test.
 (See, \cite{K}, p.36).
 Since

 This contradicts the fact that the series $h$ is $L^2(\mathbb C)$ summable.
 Thus, we get $C_1^{0,2m+1}=0,$ for $m=0,1,2,\ldots.$ Hence, we conclude that $Q_1\equiv0.$ \end{proof}